mtth/azkaban/README.rst

 .. code:: cfg

-  [azkaban]
-  default.alias = foo
   [alias]
   foo = http://url.to.foo.server:port
   bar = baruser@http://url.to.bar.server
+  [azkaban]
+  default.alias = foo

-We can now interact directly with each of these URLs using the `--alias`, or `-a` option followed by their corresponding alias.
+We can now interact directly with each of these URLs using the `--alias` option followed by their corresponding alias.
 Since we also specified a default alias, it is also possible to omit the option altogether.
 As a result, the commands below are all equivalent: